 If there is one consensus in the country, it is that the military no longer has a place in politics, and that coups are a part of Turkey's past, not its future.

 Turkey failed coup: Erdogan supporters on the streets

 Sipping tea and chain smoking at a sidewalk cafe in the liberal, secular, upper-class neighbourhood of Cihangir, one of Turkey's contemporary-establishment dissidents doesn't mince words when condemning the attempted coup - or Turkey's president.

 "Our low-level democracy is the result of a history of military coups," contends Ahmet Sik.

-Sik spent four-and-a-half years in a Turkish prison for his unflattering, then unpublished, manuscript of a book about the Gulenist movement at a time when Erdogan and Gulen were still allies.
+Sik spent a year in a Turkish prison for his unflattering, then unpublished, manuscript of a book about the Gulenist movement at a time when Erdogan and Gulen were still allies.